Dangerous driving

 The manner of driving will be dangerous if the Crown establishes beyond reasonable doubt that there has been a serious breach of the proper management and control of a motor vehicle and the breach is so serious it creates a real danger to another person or persons in the vicinity.
 The use of a motor vehicle is always potentially dangerous to some degree simply because it can so easily cause injury to another person in its vicinity.
 That potential can be minimised where the driver exercises proper control and management of the vehicle so as to avoid an impact with any other person or object.
 Of course drivers are subject to human frailties and not every driver always exercises all the care and skill expected.
 But that does not mean that a driver is driving dangerously simply because of such a failure.

-The offence of dangerous driving is established where the driver so seriously fails to properly control and manage the vehicle that he or she creates a real danger of harm to other persons in or around the vicinity of the vehicle far exceeding that which arises simply from the normal use of a motor vehicle.
+The offence of dangerous driving is established where the driver so seriously fails to properly control and manage the vehicle that they create a real danger of harm to other persons in or around the vicinity of the vehicle far exceeding that which arises simply from the normal use of a motor vehicle.
 Driving in a dangerous manner is a breach of the criminal law whether or not it results in any impact because of the real risk of harm that it creates.
 Let me emphasise there must be a serious breach of the proper management and control of the vehicle that results in a real danger to others.

 You are concerned with the risk of harm arising from the manner of driving, rather than the result of the driving when deciding whether the driving in the particular circumstances was dangerous.
-So in deciding whether [the accused's] manner of driving was in all the circumstances dangerous you do not take into account the fact there was an impact or the result of the impact, including as it does the death of [the victim].
+So in deciding whether the accused’s manner of driving was in all the circumstances dangerous you do not take into account the fact there was an impact or the result of the impact, including as it does the death of [the victim].
 A person can drive dangerously but by pure good fortune or the skill of another driver, avoid any impact with another vehicle or a person or object in the vicinity of the vehicle.
 On the other hand a driver may collide with another vehicle or a person on or near the road as the result of some unavoidable and exceptional incident even though the person is driving with proper care and attention.
 As I said earlier you are concerned with the risk of harm arising from the manner of driving, rather than the result of the driving when deciding whether the driving in the particular circumstances was dangerous.

 In this case the Crown relies upon the following evidence to prove beyond reasonable doubt that the driving was dangerous [set out the evidence].